influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/language/programs.md

 > **Note:** This document is a living document and may not represent the current implementation of Flux.

-A Flux program is a sequence of statements defined by the following syntax.
+A Flux program is a sequence of statements and optionally a package clause and import declarations.

 ```
-Program = [PackageStatement] [ImportList] StatementList .
+Program = [PackageClause] [ImportList] StatementList .
-ImportList = { ImportStatement } .
+ImportList = { ImportDeclaration } .
 ```